Retirees Lose Half of Every Dollar Earned Above $24,480 Tipping Point

 This infographic explains how Social Security earnings limits impact working retirees before Full Retirement Age, highlighting the financial pressures and offering strategies to mitigate benefit withholding.

 Consider a 64-year-old working part-time who earns $20,000 above the threshold.
-Social Security withholds $10,000 annually, which works out to $833 per month.
-With the average retired worker collecting roughly $2,081 per month in 2026, that shortfall represents close to five months of a typical benefit payment.
-The cash flow problem is sharpest for someone who claimed early precisely because they needed income immediately, not years later when the government eventually recalculates their benefit.
+Social Security withholds $10,000 annually, which works out to roughly $833 per month in lost income.
+With the average retired worker collecting about $2,081 per month in 2026, that shortfall represents close to five months of a typical benefit payment.
+The cash flow problem hits hardest for someone who claimed early precisely because they needed income right away, rather than years later when the government eventually recalculates benefits upward.

 The rules ease as workers approach full retirement age.
 A separate, more generous threshold applies in the year someone reaches full retirement age: for 2026, earnings up to $65,160 are permitted before any withholding begins, and even then only $1 is deducted for every $3 earned above that limit, covering only the months prior to the birthday month.
 Once full retirement age arrives, all earnings restrictions disappear entirely.